soumyaveer/soumyaveer.github.io/_posts/2017-12-08-lessons-learnt-from-previous-projects.markdown

       Third, with tests you can catch the boundary condition exceptions which might get overlooked if you are testing your website by refreshing it.

   3. **Format your code from the beginning** :
     Formatting is important for the readability, not only for others but for the one who is coding as well.
 Imagine revisiting a piece of code after six months and finding that you don't understand anything that you wrote.
 I won't even mention someone else trying to review your code.
 You might think, "Oh!
 I'll format it later".
-When you start formatting in the final phases, you'll realize what a waste of time it is.
+When you start formatting in the final phase, you'll realize what a waste of time it is.
 Yes, you can use _indent all_ on every file, but some times _indent all_, doesn't indent properly.
 So, I think formatting while you are working on a file is better than revisiting it later.

   4. **Follow the best code style practices from the beginning** :
     "Let me get this code working, code style is secondary".
 Yes!
 I have been there and trust me that's the worst thing I did to myself.
 When I executed `rubocop` and `scss-lint` style checks, I literally fell out of my chair and stared at the message `300 errors and 50 warnings found!` (it wasn't even a big project!).
 It took me more than two hours to fix them all.
 Please, don't do this to yourself.
 Adhere to the code style practice from the beginning.

-  5. **Update your seed data along your models**:
+  5. **Update your seed data along with your models**:
     _Seeding data_ is very important, it helps you add data to database quickly.
 All one has to do is run the seed file instead of writing create sql in console everytime.
-For example, if you need to fill 10 tables with data, instead of writing 10 create SQL's , you can just run one seed file.
-But, if you update your model and forget all about updating your `seed` file, it will be a total waste of time revisiting it later.
+For example, if you need to fill 10 tables with data, instead of writing 10 create SQL's, you can just run one seed file.
+And what if you had to drop the database and re-create it again!
+What a nightmare!
+If you update your model and forget all about updating your `seed` file, it will be a total waste of time revisiting it later.

       First, the purpose of seed file is defeated.
-If you are updating the seed data later means you ended up manually adding data to the database.
+If you update the seed data later means you ended up manually adding data to the database and thus, wasting precious time.

       Second, you'll have to revisit the models and update it later, which feels like a waste of time after you have finished your project.